 Best Snorkeling Gear

-OCEAN VIEW SNORKEL SET
+1. OCEAN VIEW SNORKEL SET

-Now disclaimer and first negative aspect of this design is that the way it suctions to your face it makes its nearly impossible if not downright impossible for those with beards.
+Now disclaimer and first negative aspect of this design are that the way it suctions to your face it makes its nearly impossible if not downright impossible for those with beards.
 Sorry guys but for proper fit and no water leakage you are going to have to shave your beard.
-Now, with that out of the way, the water tight seal on this product is amazing.
+Now, with that out of the way, the watertight seal on this product is amazing.
 It keeps water out fairly well and the only complaint you will see from other users, besides those who didn’t follow directions on how to wear it properly, is maybe the possible reduction of airflow allowed by the breathing system.
 Other than that the comfort level is pretty high here.

 Being at the top of the list, it does come with a bit of a price tag as far as snorkeling gear goes.
 But all and all that you are getting in this pack including fins and a kind of cheap like bag it does actually seem worth the price.